lrnv/Copulas.jl/README.md

 - `Copula`, an abstract mother type for all the copulas in the package
 - `SklarDist`, a distribution type that allows construction of a multivariate distribution by specifying the copula and the marginals through [Sklar's theorem](https://en.wikipedia.org/wiki/Copula_(probability_theory)#Sklar's_theorem).

-**Warning: This is fairly untested and experimental work and the API might change without notice.**
+**Warning: This is fairly experimental work and our API might change without notice.**

 ## Instalation